getherbie/herbie/website/site/pages/2-doc/3-contents/3-create-pages.md

 ## The pages directory

-All pages of a Herbie CMS website are stored in the directory `site/pages` as plain text files.
+All pages of a Herbie website are stored in the directory `site/pages` as plain text files.
 These text files can be plain text, markdown, textile or HTML files.

-In order for Herbie CMS to recognize these files and convert them to HTML, they must contain a block of page properties in the header of the file.
+In order for Herbie to recognize these files and convert them to HTML, they must contain a block of page properties in the header of the file.

 ## Allowed files

-Herbie CMS currently supports the following file types:
+Herbie currently supports the following file types:

 <table class="pure-table pure-table-horizontal">
     <thead>